Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Temporarily disable the antivirus protection

-Solution 1: Scan the PDF
+1. Scan the PDF

-- Select custom scan option and select the folder where the PDF file is located, and click on scan to proceed.
+- Select the folder where the PDF file is located, and click on scan to proceed.

 Alternatively, you can right-click on the PDF file and select scan with ….(third-party antivirus) to scan the PDF file.

 You may be unable to open a PDF attachments in Outlook directly due to corrupted files or other causes.
 To bypass this unpleasant issue, it’s recommended to use PDF reader software.

 So, you can get an all-rounded solution that will open each PDF file with no troubles, then pdfFiller is the go-to resolution.

 This software lets you view, edit, and share your PDFs, giving the best viewing experience with its easy-to-use tools.
 The process is plain intuitive, with drag-and-drop action that will open your documents without any troubles.